Ask for Slot action

 Custom Validation

 This Boolean expression enables you to configure more validation logic.
-When the flow evaluate the expression at runtime, the flow uses it to determine if the received value meets these additional requirements.
+When the flow evaluates the expression at runtime, the flow uses it to determine if the received value meets these additional requirements.
 If the expression evaluates to false or a NOT_SET Boolean, then the value is considered invalid.

 No Input